-To start, the laser we’ll be discussing today is the Bosch GLL3-300, 360 degrees three-plane leveling and alignment-line laser.
+To start this review, the Bosch laser we’ll be discussing today is the Bosch GLL3-300, 360 degrees three-plane leveling and alignment-line laser.
 I remember the first laser I ever used only had a single cross line, this thing has three 360 degree lines.
 Spoiler alert, they’re not even close in comparison but I’m sure you guessed that already.

 If you didn’t know this already, this is a red line laser.
 Now don’t let this scare you off because this thing is bright.
 Ever since the introduction of the green line laser a few years ago the internet and social media has made it seem like that’s the way to go and there’s no reason to buy a red laser.
 DON’T BELIEVE THE HYPE.
 This is some more “fake news.”
 The GLL3-300 has an upgraded diode that creates a brighter beam than earlier models did.